 Kibble or wet food – whichever you use makes absolutely no difference.
 You can force a speedy eater to slow down his or her pace very easily no matter which type of food you’re giving out at mealtimes.
 Some of the following tips are wet food specific, some are dry food specific.
 Most are relevant to both.
 You can use a combination of these tips, or (like me) stick to using just your favourite one (#2 for me).
 Either way, over time, your cat should adapt and become a little more slow of an eater.
 Eventually of course!
 As these things really do take time.

 How To Get a Fast Eating Cat to Slow Down During Mealtimes

 1. Put a couple golf balls into your cat’s food bowl.

 This may sound strange, but putting golf or ping pong balls into your cat’s food bowl after you’ve filled it with your cat’s food for the meal will make it incredibly difficult for your cat to eat quickly.
 Ping pong and/or golf balls act as obstacles that your cat will have to push out of the way before he or she can get to the food beneath.
 In essence, doing this is like DIY-ing a cat feeding toy.

 Be sure to leave enough room for your cat to get his or her full face in to eat the cat food, and have the rest of the bowl covered in balls (you might need 2-3 in there depending on the size of your bowl).

-2. Use a cat feeding toy to serve meals to your cat.
+2. Use a slow feed pet bowl or a cat feeding toy to serve meals to your cat.